bhakin/Recipe-Rating-Analysis/README.md

 | 4      | 88.0        |9.577425      |9.0             |1.0          |37307.0       |
 | 5      | 100.0       |9.984901      |9.0             |1.0          |169676.0      |

+\

 Based on this pivot table, we can see that there are some connections between `'rating'` and `'n_steps'`.
 If we look at the mean of each n_step, it tells us that a large n_steps tends to have a lower rating than a small n_steps.
-However, if we look at the max column, we can see that the rating 5 has a max of 100 steps whereas the rating 1 has only 55 steps, but we have to keep in mind that mean for rating 5 is smaller than the mean for rating 1.
+However, if we look at the max column, we can see that the rating 5 has a max of 100 steps whereas the rating 1 has only 55 steps, but we have to keep in mind that the mean for rating 5 is smaller than the mean for rating 1.
 This implies that the 100 may have been an outlier.

 ---

 ## Assessment Missingness

+As mentioned in the **Data Cleaning Process**, there are values in our dataset that are missing so in this section, I will evaluate and test why those values are missing.

+### NMAR Analysis

+In our dataset, the most missing values are from the `'rating'` column with over 15,000 recipes and this is possibly due to NMAR (Not Missing At Random).
+This is because some people might choose not to rate the recipe if they don't feel strongly aganist or for the recipe so they would leave it blank.
+Additionally, people might just forget to rate a recipe after they finish making it because it is not something they are required to do.
+Both of these points are the reasons why `'rating'` might be NMAR. \

+However, if we want the missingness of `'rating'` to be MAR (Missing At Random), we could add another column where people would say **Good** if the recipe was good, **Meh** if the recipe was so so, and **Bad** if the recipe was bad.
+Having this column would show that whether the missingess of `'rating'` is dependent on this new column or not which makes it MAR.

+### Missingness Dependency